 For many beginner artists, drawing still-life can help them learn basic drawing skills like basic shapes, contour lines, understanding values, shading, etc.

-Such drawing can help the beginner understand which object area is dark and which area is illuminated from the light source, and the differences in light.
+Such a drawing can help the beginner understand which object area is dark and which is illuminated by the light source and the differences in light.